JAlcocerT/JAlcocerT/content/blog/entrep_wedding.md

 * Pictures 360, from every angle
 * Capture the special moments

+The webpage should make easy for the prospects to say: *I want that*

+Just be prepared to receive many NO's - As the sale starts when the client says no :)

 {{< details title="With a Domain in Place 📌" closed="true" >}}